ErpNetDocs/tech/advanced/calculated-attributes/index.md

 ## Example - Get default payment term days

-Suppose, that in a Sales Order, we want to display the customers default payment term (in days).
+Suppose, that in a sales order, we want to display the customers default payment term (in days).
-In the Sales Order, we can define the following Calculated Attribute:
+In the sales order, we can define the following calculated attribute:

 | No | Operation | Param1 | Param2 | Param3 |
 |----|-----------|--------|--------|--------|